aollivierre/PowerShell-Youtube-dl/README.md

 	-FromFiles
 		Download playlist URL's listed in the "audioplaylist.txt" and "videoplaylist.txt" files located in "C:\Users\%USERNAME%\Youtube-dl".
-The -URL and -OutputPath parameters will be ignored if the parameter -FromFiles is used.
+The -URL parameter will be ignored if -FromFiles is used.

 	-URL <URL>
 		The URL of the video to be downloaded from.